 The GIZ Securing Nutrition, Enhancing Resilience project is part of the global special initiative ‘One World – No Hunger’ by the German Federal Ministry for Economic Cooperation and Development (BMZ) and being implemented in 10 countries including India.

-The project aims to improve the food and nutrition situation of 424,000 women of child-bearing age, pregnant and lactating women, and 86,000 young children (6-23 months) from vulnerable communities in the states of Madhya Pradesh and Maharashtra, India.
+The project aims to improve the nutrition situation of 424,000 women of child-bearing age, pregnant and lactating women, and 86,000 young children (6-23 months) from vulnerable communities in the states of Madhya Pradesh and Maharashtra, India.

 Phase 2 (2021 – 2025): 280,000 women and 56,000 young children

 Phase 1 (2015 – 2020): 144,000 women and 30,000 young children

 The fields of action for the second phase (2021-2025) are:

 Upscaling Social Behaviour Change (SBC) driven Nutrition-Participatory Learning and Action (N-PLA) approach